randomcoww/chef-docker_deploy/README.md

   <tr>
     <td><tt>local_template</tt></td>
     <td>String</td>
     <td>Template for zero.rb for container node.
-This configuration is used in local mode.</td>
+This configuration is used in local mode.
+This file is always created for build, but deletedafterwards  if local mode is disabled to allow client.rb to take over.</td>
     <td>build, build_if_missing</td>
     <td><tt>'local/zero.rb.erb'</tt></td>
   </tr>